Get insider access

 Sony WH-1000XM4 Wireless

 The Bose QuietComfort Ultra Headphones Wireless and the Sony WH-1000XM4 Wireless are both high-end headphones, and depending on your needs, you may prefer either pair.
 Both headphones have fantastic ANC systems, so you'll get top-tier noise isolation from either pair.
-The Bose are more comfortable and have a slightly more neutral sound, which some users may prefer, and their mic offers a better overall performance.
+The Bose are more comfortable and have a better-performing mic.
 They also support aptX Adaptive, which is a codec that automatically adjusts its performance based on your audio content, so you'll be able to listen to audio in higher quality or, if you're streaming video, reduce lip sync mismatch.
 The Sony headphones support passive playback and LDAC codec, allowing you to stream higher-quality audio than with the default SBC codec.

 Dyson OnTrac Wireless